-I graduated in 1974 from Lehigh University, then served in the Air Force and got to fly jets: F-4 Phantoms at first and then was assigned to be an instructor pilot.
+I graduated in 1974 from Lehigh University, then served in the Air Force where I got to fly jets: F-4 Phantoms at first and then was assigned to be an instructor pilot.

 In my late twenties I wrote several one act plays that were performed at a small college.
 I converted one to a screenplay that was shown on cable TV in Oklahoma.
 I also wrote an article that was published in an Air Force magazine and tried to make it interesting by using humor.
 It was a widely read periodical, but since Generals have no sense of humor, I decided to try another career.

 My interest is human nature and societies.
 My books will be about people in different life situations.
-The Wind is my first book.
-A sequel is already partially done and will be out in the spring.
-Other books planned will have interesting characters with external oppression and their struggle to prevail.
+The Wind is my first book and it based on the life of Arnald, a good friend of mine.
+The Rain is the sequel, published in June 2023, and is the story of Arnald’s best friend, Horst, after World War Two.
+Both of these men lived through horrible times in Germany and endured.
+Other planned books will have interesting characters with external oppression and their struggle to prevail.